fsnotify/fsnotify/CONTRIBUTING.md

 ### Supported commands

+    watch path          # Watch the path, reporting events for it.
+Nothing is
+                        # watched by default.
-    watch path          # Watch the path, reporting events for it. unwatch path        # Stop watching the path. watchlist n         # Assert watchlist length.
+    unwatch path        # Stop watching the path. watchlist n         # Assert watchlist length.